 - Read one or several partitions of the input datasets

 - Write one partition for each output dataset (in case of multiple output dataset, the same partition for all).

-Data Science Studio guarantees idempotence of a recipe that computes a partition.
-This means that a partition is always written atomically.
-A recipe cannot append data to a partition.
-Instead it must replace the content of the target partition.
+Dataiku DSS guarantees idempotence of a recipe that computes a partition.
+This means that a partition is always written atomically and that running the recipe will replace the content of the output partition, not append.